-During our clinical trials, samples are collected from all recipient procedures in the UK and from all donor and recipient procedures on the continent.
-Sample collection includes blood, urine, perfusate and bile samples as well as kidney and liver biopsies at different timepoints of organ retrieval and transplantation.
-Samples are processed, stored and transferred under standard operating procedures in dedicated state of the art bio-banking facilities in Oxford.
+During our clinical trials, samples were collected from all recipient procedures in the UK and from all donor and recipient procedures on the continent.
+Sample collection included (depending on each of the trials) blood, urine, perfusate and bile samples as well as kidney and liver biopsies at different timepoints of organ retrieval and transplantation.
+Samples were processed, stored and transferred under standard operating procedures in dedicated state of the art bio-banking facilities in Oxford.

 Samples are kept in the following formats:

-Sample collection time points vary across our clinical trials and for more detailed information, please get in touch with the COPE project office.
-However, main time points include: after organ retrieval; 15min after start of organ perfusion; at end of organ preservation and 1 hour post-reperfusion.
+Sample collection time points and sample types vary across our clinical trials and for more detailed information, please get in touch with the COPE project office.
+However, main time points include:

 Samples are collected by help of our dedicated COPE sample collection boxes pre-packaged with the necessary tubes and barcodes for easy biobanking.